- Team Qualification Material Submission Deadline: January 21, 2020

 To create an account, click on “Register”, next to the “New to CMT?” text.
 To submit a paper, click on the top left button “Create a new submission”.

 Each team needs to review three other teams, thus resulting in three reviews per (E)TDP.

 The Organizing Committee will assign reviewers to the papers.

 Teams that do not review the papers assigned will not qualify.

-Your team video must contain at least 1 minute of unedited continuous footage.
+Your team video must contain at least 1 minute of unedited continuous footage and be under 2 minutes long.
 The qualification video can be either of the following types, although preference will be given to item 1 (then 2 and last 3):

 - A video of your robots participating in a RoboCup game or one of the local regional competitions.
 The video should show obstacle avoidance, shooting and passing skill.